 This small waterfall on Dominica’s eastern coast is beautifully located on a black-sand beach backed by high cliffs and tropical vegetation.
 The cascade itself isn’t particularly impressive, but the amazing surroundings more than make up for it.

 I found the adventurous trail leading there to be part of the fun, but you’ll definitely need a head for heights.
-That said, the complicated way there meant that I had the place completely to myself once I got there.
+That said, the complicated way there meant that we had the place completely to ourselves once we got there.

 See also: Hiking to Wavine Cyrique